Dionysis Tsamis: International career

 Tsamis was capped twice with Greece.
-He was called for the first time in April 1974, but did not play for the team that faced Brazil at the Maracana Stadium and his debut took place a year later, on 1 April 1975, in a 2–1 friendly away win against Cyprus, while on 10 November 1976 he made his last appearance in the home friendly match against Austria.
+He was called for the first time in April 1974, but did not play for the team that faced Brazil at the Maracanã Stadium and his debut took place a year later, on 1 April 1975, in a 2–1 friendly away win against Cyprus, while on 10 November 1976 he made his last appearance in the home friendly match against Austria.

 After football

-Tsamis, alongside football, he studied at the Physical Education Academy and obtained his degree while actually competing as a professional at AEK Athens.
+Tsamis, alongside football, studied at the Physical Education Academy and obtained his degree while competing as a professional at AEK Athens.
 He retired from football after being appointed as a physical education teacher in 1982, a position he served until his retirement.
 He maintains football academies in his hometown of Agrinio and frequently attends the events of the veterans of AEK, without being an integral member of them.